wazeHQ/geo_redirect/README.md

     Rails.application.middleware.use GeoRedirect::Middleware, skip_if: ->(req) { req.bot? }

 will ignore requests from bots (the code inside the block is just pseudo-code).

+### Skipping

+As mentioned, skipping Geo-redirection is done either by:

+* `redirect=1` to force a new domain and remember it in the user's session variable.
+* `skip_geo=true` for a one-time force (with no memory).

+If the `:remember_when_skipping` option flag is set to true, the server will always remember the current domain, even after skipping.

 ### Debugging